Phase portraits and the bifurcation set for the three-vortex interaction system: The point-vortex model and Hamiltonian background

-using the inner product~\eqref{innerproduct}.
-With these definitions in hand, we return to our definition of the momentum map in Eq.~\eqref{z_to_mu} and note that the codomain is properly defined as $\ufrak(2)_\kappa^*$, because, as discussed in~\cite{Marsden:1999}, this bracket is defined on the dual of a Lie algebra.
+Using these definitions, we return to our definition of the momentum map in Eq.~\eqref{z_to_mu} and note that the codomain is properly defined as \(\ufrak(N)_\Gamma^*\), because, as discussed in~\cite{Marsden:1999}, this Poisson bracket, actually a \emph{Lie-Poisson bracket}, is defined on the dual of a Lie algebra.